 There are no doubt GPs and endocrinologists in the NHS who do an excellent job.
 But in order to qualify for testosterone replacement therapy on the NHS, patients have to jump through countless hoops as described above.
 It can be a painful time-consuming process where you will either feel like you have been fobbed off or if you are extremely lucky and find a doctor that knows how to provide TRT effectively then it can feel like hitting the lottery.

 You can get approval for treatment in as little as 48 hours if you have all the appropriate blood tests and forms complete.
 If you don’t get a diagnosis for TRT then you don’t pay the doctor’s fee.
-And we aim to treat our patients as individuals – not just as a lab number.
+And we aim to treat our clients as individuals – not just as a lab number.

 How do I get TRT on the NHS?
 Will my GP prescribe TRT in the uk?

 In our experience many of our clients come to us following a search for an open minded GP that had then referred then to a consultant endocrinologist.
 This usually takes 6-8 months.
 After having seen the consultant and having further tests which may show levels above the NHS threshold for treatment they are often simply fobbed off and told there is nothing wrong and treatment is withheld.
 This not only is disappointing for the client but it exposes them to s further 6-8 months of low Testosterone symptoms.
 We have heard from clients who had gone to the NHS and were refused treatment despite them having total levels of testosterone as low as 6 nmol/L.